 “As seen in”

-I’ve also seen industry educators and service providers specify where their clients have been seen.
+I’ve also seen wedding industry educators and service providers specify where their clients have been seen.
 This is ideal if you can clearly point to how your efforts got them featured—like if you do PR or submissions on their behalf.

 By the numbers